Idaho four seasons landscape with month-by-month pest calendar overlay for Treasure Valley homeowners

 Pro Tip

-June is your last opportunity for cost-effective wasp prevention.
-Small nests now become dangerous by August.
+June is your last cost-effective shot at wasp prevention.
+Small nests now become $200+ emergency calls by August.
+For the full warm-season game plan, see our summer pest control playbook for Boise.

 • Wasps - Colonies growing; still manageable for treatment